Pierogi: Calories, Nutrition and Health Benefits

 - Limit to 2-3 pieces per meal

-- Pair with protein and non-starchy vegetables
+- Always pair with non-starchy vegetables and lean protein

-- Monitor blood sugar response
+- Monitor blood sugar 2 hours after eating

 Are boiled or fried pierogi healthier?